p05wn/ida-scripts/README.md

 >the hints will be stored in the  database file*

 # Features
-- Supports Local variable and structure fields
+- Supports Local and global variables structure fields and functions

 # Future updates
-- Supporting global variables and functions
 - export/import structure hint database